Skip to content

 roll: the result of rolling a die

-soloplay: playing TTRPG by oneself; as opposed to a gaming group
+solo-play: playing a tabletop role-playing game by oneself; as opposed to a gaming group

 session: a single gaming event that often lasts a few hours; part of a greater campaign